Christian-Me/node-red-contrib-homie-convention/readme.md

 * 0.0.3 added basic authentication and ssl/tls encryption.
 Beta testers welcome.
 * 0.0.4 bug fix: extensions not listed correctly in properties list
 * 0.0.5 bug fix: mqtt credentials not saved correctly
+* 0.0.6 button as switch can now be used for boolean `$datatype` values.
+Send `msg.payload`="toggle" to switch current state

 ## concept